-As independent public accountants, we hereby consent to the incorporation by reference of our reports dated January 22, 1998 (except with respect to the matter discussed in Note 17, as to which the date is February 26, 1998), included in this Form 10-K into the Company's previously filed registration statement on Form S-3 (No. 33-65772).
+As independent public accountants, we hereby consent to the incorporation by reference of our reports dated January 22, 1998, included in this Form 10-K into the Company's previously filed registration statement on Form S-3 (No. 33-65772).